Viktoria Brezhneva: Biography

 She was born in Belgorod in 1908 as Viktoria Petrovna Denisova (Дени́сова).
 It is claimed by historian Robert Service that she was of Jewish ancestry but Denisova herself has denied having any Jewish ancestry.
 She met Leonid Brezhnev in 1926 and they married in 1928.
 The following year, Viktoria gave birth to their first child, Galina.
 Four years later, their second child, Yuri, was born.
 Viktoria's relationship with Brezhnev was described as "old fashioned" and one that "without exaggeration [could] be called gentle".

 According to the memoirs of Brezhnev's relatives, Viktoria encouraged Brezhnev's materialistic outlook.
 During Brezhnev's General Secretaryship, Viktoria remained at the sidelines; she did not like attracting public attention.
 Her last appearance in public was at Brezhnev's state funeral in 1982.
-Following the death of Brezhnev, Viktoria lived on for another 13 years, dying after struggling for several years with diabetes in 1995.
-She lived in Brezhnev's old apartment for the remainder of her life.
+Following the death of Brezhnev, Viktoria lived on for another 13 years, living in Brezhnev's old apartment for the remainder of her life.

+Victoria Petrovna Brezhneva died on July 5, 1995 after struggling for several years with diabetes.
+She was buried next to her parents at Novodevichy Cemetery in Moscow.
 Her daughter, Galina, did not attend the funeral although the rest of the family did.